Ryuk17/Aura/README.md

-RPI-VoiceBox, an AI voicebox on Raspberry Pi
+AI voicebox on Raspberry Pi with algorithms in [SpeechAlgorithms](https://github.com/Ryuk17/SpeechAlgorithms)